 - Shut off gas, water, and electricity.

-- Place computers in a safe and dry location and cover with plastic as added protection.
+- Place computers and other electronics in a safe and dry location, unplugged.